-The PSU awards granted to Ms. Francis and Mr. Maheshwari are designed to be earned based on our TSR as compared to a group of industry peers in equal tranches over one-, two-, and three-year performance periods.
+The PSU awards are designed to be earned based on our TSR as compared to a group of industry peers in equal tranches over one-, two-, and three-year performance periods.
 In each period, the target performance is the median of the industry peer group.
-A maximum payout of 200% of target is earned if the company's performance exceeds the industry group median by 50 percentage points or more; no payout is earned if the company's performance trails the industry group median by 50 percentage points or more.
+A maximum payout of 200% of target is earned if the company's performance exceeds the industry group median by 50 percentage points or more; no payout is earned if the company's performance trails the industry group median by 50 percentage points or more; no payout is earned if the company's performance trails the industry group median by 50 percentage points or more.

-Achievement Level Performance (Points vs. 50 th Percentile Company) Payout (% of Target) Maximum ≥ +50 Point 200% Target Equal to 50 th percentile company 100% Threshold -50 Point 0%
+Achievement Level Performance (Points vs. 50 th Percentile Company) Payout (% of Target) Maximum \geq +50 Point 200% Target Equal to 50 th percentile company 100% Threshold -50 Point 0% relative TSR performance and continued service through the end of the relevant year.

-The 2022 PSUs include interim payout opportunities after the end of the first and second years of the three-year performance period.
-The first interim payout opportunity is capped at one-third of the target level payout for the PSUs, while up to 200% of the target shares associated with the second-year performance period may be earned following that performance period, based on relative TSR performance and continued service through the end of the relevant year.
 Up to 200% of the total target shares under the whole award may be earned after the conclusion of the three-year performance period based on relative TSR performance through the end of the three-year performance period, less any shares previously earned and paid out for the first and second interim periods.

+The PSUs include interim payout opportunities after the end of the first and second years of the three-year performance period.
+The first interim payout opportunity is capped at 100% of one-third of the target level payout for the PSUs, while up to 200% of one-third of the target shares associated with the second-year performance period may be earned following that performance period, based on